Free Schapelle

 Any one, or all, of the following points could have been investigated, and if the Police had been doing their job properly one would have expected them to do so.

 Weighing her checked in baggage with the drugs on the scales, and comparing this weight with the checked-in weight.
 If the two weights were the same then the drugs were in her bag at check-in.
-Not done.
+Not done, not deemed necessary by the Police.
+Why would they deem such a simple process to be unnecessary, when it could have provided the secondary evidence straight away?

 Forensically testing the marijuana to determine its country of origin.
 This would have been necessary to prove that the drugs actually came from Australia and, had it done so, would have provided the Prosecution with a prima facie case.
 Furthermore, had Schapelle’s DNA been matched against the DNA of any hair or skin fragments found amongst the drugs, she would have had no choice but to change her plea to “Guilty.”
 Not only did the Police not do this, they refused to allow the Australian Federal Police to do it.

-Had forensic testing been conducted, and had it proven that the drugs were Indonesian, Schapelle would have been exonerated immediately and the finger pointed straight away at the Police.
+Had forensic testing been conducted, and had it proven that the drugs were Indonesian, Schapelle would have been exonerated straight away and the finger pointed at the Balinese.
+Had it proven that the drugs were South American, Schapelle would once again have been exonerated and the finger pointed at Sydney baggage handlers.

 Schapelle begged for these investigations to be carried out and even signed a consent form allowing the Australian Federal Police to forensically test the marijuana, in order to ensure a proper result.